 Your goal here is to affirm and visualise the good things that you want to occur in your life.
 While focusing on these things, you will start to believe that you can actually and will realise them, which in turn, pushes you to take the necessary action on them.

 Affirmations are effective methods to improve oneself.
-They work just like workouts, by raising the levels of the feel-good hormones and make your brain create a new collection of positive thought neurons.
+They work just like workouts, by raising the levels of the feel-good hormones and making your brain create a new collection of positive thought neurons.

 President Barack Obama usually does his cardio and weight workouts after waking up.
 Exercising during the morning increases the blood flow in your body, makes you feel strong, and releases endorphins.
 This prepares you to tackle the day with a clear mind while it increases your energy levels and helps you maintain optimal health.